mobify/mobify-code-style/es6/README.md

 class linkLabel { }
 ```

-Constant values that appear outside of a method scope should be in ALL_CAPS
+Constant values that appear outside of a method scope and truly represent "data"
+that is constant (ie. it isn't something that is expected to be mutated during
+the app lifecycle), should be in `ALL_CAPS`.
+This means that things like global
+functions would still be `camelCased`.
+See examples below.

 ```javascript
 // GOOD